Tuesday, September 13, 2016

 To Dishdasha, the only half-decent spots in that stretch of road were the National Bookshop, where she spent a good deal of her younger years perusing a multitude of titles—many of which were prohibited in her home nation—and the Kudu breakfast joint where she enjoyed pancakes and scrambled eggs without having to endure the sight of a thick wall segregating her from single-male citizens.
 Alas, that branch ceased to exist in recent years, and along with it, the memories.

 That evening, she puffed clouds of smoke outside of the Hard Rock Cafe, a once-popular bastion of booze-hounding and New-Year’s-Eve parties.
-The customer base waned substantially, and was now limited to the few souls making the pilgrimage to nurse a drink and reminisce about better days; an ode to a dying franchise.
-Dishdasha was due back inside, though she preferred it out there in the street.
-The cocktail of particularly familiar aromas and sounds transported her to another dimension.
-Too goddamn cold to stay out here any longer, anyway.
+The customer base waned substantially, and was now limited to the few souls making the pilgrimage to nurse a drink and reminisce about perceived better days; an ode to a dying franchise.

 Monday, April 4, 2016